timothyndungu/Excel/README.md

-# Excel
+# Microsoft Excel
-This repository displays the work I have done on Excel.
+This repository displays the work I have done on Microsoft Excel.